brahimmachkouri/subox-infos/index.md

 ![SuBox](https://github.com/brahimmachkouri/subox-infos/blob/master/images/subox.png)

-Scotch Box is a pre-configured Vagrant Box with a full array of features to get you up and running with Vagrant in no time.
+SuBox is a pre-configured Vagrant Box with a full array of features to get you up and running with Vagrant in no time.

 ## License